angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 ## Field State Control

 Signal Forms also provide functions to control field behavior beyond validation.
-Both `disabled` and `hidden` receive a callback that takes the field context and checks a condition.
+All three schema functions `disabled`, `readonly` and `hidden` receive a callback that takes the field context and checks a condition.
-The corresponsing field will be disabled when the condition is met.
+The corresponsing field will change its state when the condition is met.

 ```typescript
 import { /* ... */ disabled, readonly, hidden } from '@angular/forms/signals';